This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Substitutions & Variations

-If you need some kitchen-tested adaptations, below are some ideas for you.
+If you need some kitchen-tested adaptations, below are some ideas that'll work.
 My personal favorite is adding in coconut to this granola...
 OMG so good.

 - Nut free - To make a nut free variation, use the same amount of pepitas instead of pecans.